srijithbalakrishnan/india_resilience/README.md

 # Methods

-The core of the methodology lies in the development of a comprehensive set of indicators based on a five-pillar framework to reflect the multidimensional nature of territorial resilience.
-These pillars include critical infrastructure, social infrastructure, community, infrastructure service access, and state capacity.
-For each pillar, we identified relevant features from various sources, including government datasets, surveys, and open-source databases.
-These features are then standardized and integrated into composite resilience indicators using principal component analysis (PCA), a robust statistical technique for reducing dimensionality and identifying underlying patterns in the data.
-The remaining stages of the framework build upon this resilience framework.
-The first step involves gathering and processing the datasets required to develop the resilience indicators.
-The third step, which is performed parallel to the first two steps, focused on the spatial analysis of hazard characteristics and the development of district-level composite hazard index.
-Finally, we integrated the resilience indicators with the hazard index to develop district-level hazard-resilience profiles.
-Using these profiles, we developed distinct resilience patterns that are unique to the hazard-prone regions using appropriate clustering algorithms.
+This repository presents a framework for assessing district-level hazard-resilience profiles by integrating resilience indicators and hazard characteristics.

+- **Composite resilience indicators:**

+    Relevant features were identified from government datasets, surveys, and open-source databases.
+    Features were standardized and combined into composite resilience indicators using Principal Component Analysis (PCA) to reduce dimensionality and uncover patterns.

+ - **Hazar risk index**:

+    Spatial analysis was conducted to create a district-level composite hazard index, focusing on hazard characteristics.

+ - **Integration and Clustering**:

+    Resilience indicators and the hazard index were integrated to develop district-level hazard-resilience profiles.
+    Distinct resilience patterns for hazard-prone regions were identified using clustering algorithms.
+    This comprehensive framework supports spatially informed resilience planning for hazard-prone areas.

   <img src="graphics/Resilience Disaggregation.png" alt="Methodology" width="1050">

-## 4. Contact
+# Contact

    - For more details, contact Srijith Balakrishnan.
 Email: s.balakrishnan@tudelft.nl